m-doru/Position-of-a-point-relative-to-a-triangulation/README.md

+<h5>College project for Computational Geometry<\h5>

+Purpose of the project was to implement different algorithms we talked about in classes.

-Given a polygon and a point, the program gives the position of the point relative to a triangulation of the polygon
+We implemented an O(nlogn) algorithm for triangulating the poligon and an O(n) algorithm for determining the position of the point relative to the said triangulation.